Ginger ale: Uses

-As a stomach pain palliative

-Ginger ale, as with other ginger products and other non-ginger-flavoured carbonated beverages, is often recommended as a home remedy for indigestion and motion sickness.
-It is also used to soothe coughs and sore throats.
+Ginger ale has traditionally been used as a home remedy, particularly for indigestion and nausea.

 Nutrition

 Ginger ale is usually acceptable for people on a clear liquid diet.
 It is generally high in sugar, with commercial varieties containing around 10 g of sugar per 100 ml.

 Variations

 Ginger ale vs ginger beer

 Ginger ale and ginger beer are similar beverages, however, there are clear differences during the process.
 Ginger beer originated in England in the 1800s while ginger ale was founded in Ireland approximately 50 years later before it was modernized in 1907 by John McLaughlin.
 Original ginger beer contains 11% alcohol, but modern ginger beer contains less than 0.5% alcohol while modern ginger ale has absolutely no alcohol content.
 Ginger beer is brewed with natural ginger, lemon juice, sugar and it is fermented with a ginger beer plant culture (mainly Lactobacillus).
 The fermentation of the Lactobacillus produces a cloudy appearance, stronger-tasting and spicier flavour compared to ginger ale.
 Other differences between ginger ale and ginger beer are in terms of taste and aroma.
 Whilst ginger ale is mellow and smells sweet, ginger beer has a spicy whiff and gingery taste.